zheksoon/snapdrag/README.md

 ## Show me the code!

-The simplest example of two squares.
-A draggable square carries color in its data, droppable square reacts to the drag interaction and sets its color according to the color.
+Here's the simplest example of two squares.
+The draggable square carries color in its data, the droppable square reacts to the drag interaction and sets its color according to the color.
 When dropped, the text of the droppable square is updated.

 <details>
 <summary><b>DraggableSquare.tsx</b></summary>

 ```tsx